partridgep/partridgep.github.io/README.md

 ## Functioning

-This web app takes movie data from APIs to display a release schedule timelines, which can be toggled between *Original* and *Delayed*.
+This web app takes movie data from APIs to display a release schedule timeline, which can be toggled between *Original* and *Delayed*.

 It works through the following steps: